web development

 Update, 10 April 2022: Simplified syntax…

-I’ve at last learned (just) enough Regex, using PHP’s preg_replace() function to make my tag syntax more consistent with Kirby’s shortcodes.
+I’ve at last learned (just) enough Regex, using PHP’s preg_replace() function, to make my tag syntax more consistent with Kirby’s shortcodes.

-So, I can now (optionally) use <card class: large dark></card> instead of <aside class="large dark”></aside>.
+• <card class: large dark></card> instead of <aside class="large dark”></aside>

-Or <card class: table extra-large></table>.
+• Or <card class: table extra-large></card> instead of <aside class="table extra-large”></aside>

-Update, 30 June 2022: I’ve just learned how to create this simple dropdown, without using JavaScript!
+I’ve just discovered how to create this simple dropdown, without using JavaScript!

 <details>